gonzoknows/gonzoknows.github.io/_posts/2023-01-10-Student-Links.md

 # LanguageTool - Checks Your Writing
 [Website](https://languagetool.org/)

-- LanguageTool’s multilingual grammar, style, and spell checker supports Libreoffice, Apache OpenOffice, Mircosoft Word, Ulysses, Mozilla Firefox, Mircosoft Edge and Google Chrome.
+- LanguageTool’s multilingual grammar, style, and spell checker supports Libreoffice, Apache OpenOffice, Microsoft Word, Ulysses, Mozilla Firefox, Microsoft Edge and Google Chrome.
 - Also, available as a standalone application.
 Supports about 20 languages (on different levels) and allows customization.

 <br>